Alonso-del-Arte/blackjack/CONTRIBUTING.md

 the game correct.
 See the src/i18n folder for the former and [the game rules document](GameRules.md) for the latter.

-## Guidelines for "coding" track contributors
+## Guidelines for programming track contributors

 I will definitely consider pull requests associated with an issue and maybe consider pull requests associated with a TODO (considered an Action Item in